The snapshot

 - The CCRC decision.
 No timetable has been published.
 In complex medical- evidence cases the review can take 12–24 months from filing.

 - The Thirlwall Inquiry final report.
-Expected after Easter 2026.
-It will address institutional failure, not conviction safety — but its findings on how the Trust handled the consultants’ escalation will shape public understanding of the case even though they do not bind the Court of Appeal.
+Originally expected after Easter 2026; on 13 May 2026 the Inquiry confirmed publication will not occur until at least after Parliament’s summer recess (i.e. September 2026 at the earliest).
+The report will address institutional failure, not conviction safety — but its findings on how the Trust handled the consultants’ escalation will shape public understanding of the case even though they do not bind the Court of Appeal.
+See our Thirlwall delays timeline.

 - Whether any new prosecution witnesses come forward.
 Media coverage since the Panel report has opened up questions that may draw fresh evidence from parties who did not previously speak.